 Rates and Charges

-For over 75 years, the Snohomish Conservation District has been on the forefront of productive agriculture, habitat restoration and residential stewardship – by providing free services to private landowners.
-With a growing population and increased pressure on our natural resources, the District has developed programs and implemented projects to meet the demands of a diverse and changing environment.
+For over 78 years, the Snohomish Conservation District has been on the cutting edge of agriculture, habitat restoration and community conservation.
+With a growing population and increased pressure on our natural resources, the District has developed a proposal to meet the demands of a diverse and changing environment.

 From 2010-2017, the District received a $5 per parcel (+$0.05/acre) assessment.
 In 2018, a $6 rate (+$0.06/acre) was approved by Snohomish County Council, and for 2019, a $7 rate (+$0.07/acre) was approved by the Snohomish County Council.
 For 2020, the District is proposing a single year increase to $8 per parcel (+ $.08/acre).

 The District will continue to propose a continuation of this incremental approach, to increase $1 per year until we reach $10 per parcel (+$0.10/acre), to ensure that services can continue to be provided for our local communities into the future.

 We received an assessment of $5/parcel and $0.05/acre to fund services for residents of Camano Island.
 Camano Island is currently under a ten year assessment (2010-2020) for the Snohomish Conservation District to provide services including technical assistance to rural residential, farm, and forestry landowners, education and outreach, soil testing, and other natural resource-related assistance.

 **Conservation Districts are authorized to receive a special assessment under RCW 89.08.400.

 Events and Meetings

 Public comment is always welcome at our monthly board meetings held on the third Tuesday.
 You can find the meeting schedule on our District Business page.